ramapriyan912001/tp/docs/DeveloperGuide.md

 **MSS**

 1. User chooses to delete a group.
-2. User enters create group command into CLI along with group name.
+2. User enters delete group command into CLI along with group name.
 3. AWE displays confirmation message.

    Use case ends.